syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the size in File details for the dialog popup.
+Enables or disables the File size details of the dialog popup.

+Note: Details of the File Size is available from IE10+ browser version.